 It makes a lot of sense to ask questions like “why might I want to use Kanban over Scrum?”, or even “Kanban and Scrum” as opposed to “Kanban vs Scrum”.
 There are a lot of differences between the two, but fundamentally, they are both agile methodologies, and the principle behind why you might want to use both can be in alignment.

-You may even find they can work well together, as part of a unified strategy.
+You may even find they can work well together, as part of a unified strategy referred to as Scrumban.
 You need to consider what approach will work best for your team.

 My aim with this article is to approach the question of “Kanban vs Scrum” by clearly presenting both approaches in terms of when, how, and why you might choose to use either of them.